 And then something happened.

 The company I work for, after giving the (admittedly tentative) go-ahead, no longer wanted the article — even though it had never been read.
 It was not open to discussion or argument.
-I still don’t know why it was dismissed sight unseen; the article may be a little unusual, but it’s amusing and at least a little bit educational.
+I still don’t know why it was dismissed sight unseen; the article may be a bit unusual, but it’s amusing and at least a little educational.

 I’d put so much work into it, and my